Splitwise vs Wise: Everything you need to know

 Need to add the British pound sign to your document, website, email, or when sending a DM?
 We got you covered.
 In this guide, we’ll go through everything you need to know about inserting the pound symbol on your keyboard and smartphone.

-And, if you need to send pounds overseas, a money services provider Wise got you covered there too – with low fees and fair exchange rates.
+And if you need to send pounds overseas, the money services provider Wise has you covered along with over 12.8 million other people, offering low, transparent fees* and great exchange rates.

 If you need to type the British pound sign, here’s how to do it on both a Mac and a Windows PC.